 Given the distinctiveness of the Complainant's trademark and its reputation, it is reasonable to infer that the Respondent has registered and used the domain name with full knowledge of the Complainant's trademark.

-Therefore, by registering the domain name <bookinger-Ingelheim.com> with the misspelling of the trademark BOEHRINGER-INGELHEIM, the Complainant states that this practical was intentionally designed to be confusingly similar with the Complainant's trademark.
+Therefore, by registering the disputed domain name with the misspelling of the trademark BOEHRINGER-INGELHEIM, the Complainant states that this practical was intentionally designed to be confusingly similar with the Complainant's trademark.